null

 As the carat size increases, so does the price of a diamond because the bigger the diamond, the rarer.

 Two diamonds of the same weight in the carat can also have very different sizes, depending on the diamond shape.
-For example, the 1-carat code appears to be larger than the 1-carat round.
+For example, the 1-carat code appears larger than the 1-carat round.
 The following table illustrates why; for each diamond chart, the following is shown:

 Size Estimate: The diamond-shaped images represent an approximation of the right size of an excellent 1 carat cut for each shape.
 Visually, longer forms (ovals, awnings, pears, emeralds) seem larger than round and square shapes.